Andrew Burnham (priest): Anglican ministry

 Burnham trained for ordination at St Stephen's House, Oxford, although following ordination he had issues with committing to the priesthood and leaving music, a great passion of his which formed a major part of his life.
 He was chorus master of the Nottingham Harmonic Society from 1973 to 1985.
 The Bishop of Southwell therefore suggested that he become a non-stipendiary priest.
 However, his wife eventually persuaded him to devote himself to full-time ministry.

 From 1983 to 1985, Burnham was honorary curate in Clifton in the Diocese of Southwell as a non-stipendiary priest.
 In 1985 he became curate at St. John the Baptist Church, Beeston, in the same diocese from 1985 until 1987.
 He then became vicar of the Church of St. John the Evangelist, Carrington, leaving in 1994 following his appointment as vice-principal of St Stephen's House, Oxford, a position he took up in 1995.

-On 12 September 2000, Burnham was announced as the next third Bishop of Ebbsfleet, a provincial episcopal visitor (a "flying bishop") who provides episcopal oversight for parishes that reject the ministry of women who are priests.
+On 12 September 2000, Burnham was announced as the next third Bishop of Ebbsfleet, a provincial episcopal visitor (a "flying bishop") who provides episcopal oversight for parishes that reject the ordination of women as priests.
 The appointment was confirmed by Letters Patent issued by Elizabeth II on 22 November 2000.